Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Introduction

-This paper makes several significant contributions to the OD field: \begin{itemize} \item It introduces a new $w$-HOUSE algorithm based on a square-root formulation, removing the requirement for high kurtosis in the state being estimated required by the orignial $\delta$-HOUSE.
-This leads to enhanced robustness concerning the varying control parameter, i.e., $w$ for $w$-HOUSE compared to $\delta$ for $\delta$-HOUSE. \item It presents a ground-based angle-only OD algorithm that achieves state-of-the-art performance in terms of accuracy and efficiency, even with outlier-contaminated measurements.
+This paper makes several significant contributions to the OD field: \begin{itemize} \item It introduces a new algorithm, $w$-HOUSE, which is based on a square-root formulation.
+This new approach eliminates the need for high kurtosis in the state being estimated, a requirement of the original $\delta$-HOUSE.
+As a result, $w$-HOUSE exhibits increased robustness with respect to the varying control parameter.
+In other words, $w$-HOUSE is more resilient to changes in the $w$ parameter compared to $\delta$-HOUSE's sensitivity to changes in the $\delta$ parameter. \item It presents a ground-based angle-only OD algorithm that achieves state-of-the-art performance in terms of accuracy and efficiency, even with outlier-contaminated measurements.
 An orbit propagator based on MEEs is employed across all filters.
 The proposed $w$-HOUSE outperforms the UKF, CUT-4, and CUT-6 filters in terms of positioning errors, achieving better than \SI{60}{\meter} of three-dimensional (3D) root mean square errors (RMSE) in a three-day scenario.
 Its runtime is comparable to UKFs and significantly more efficient than CUT filters. \item It provides an OD toolkit written in C++ and will be released to public along the publication of this paper.
 This toolkit offers the community valuable insights into advanced filtering techniques for the OD problem, a fundamental challenge for numerous satellite missions and space situational awareness applications. \end{itemize} The rest of the paper is organised as follows.
 Section~\ref{sec:bayesfiltering} introduces the fundamental Bayesian theorem as applied to the specific OD problem, where orbit dynamics and measurement models are presented.
-Section~\ref{sec:filters} revisits the sigma point sampling based linear least mean squares (LLMS) filters, including UKF, CUT, and HOUSE, and particular emphasis is placed on the orignial $\delta$-HOUSE.
+Section~\ref{sec:filters} revisits the sigma point sampling based linear least mean squares (LLMS) filters, including UKF, CUT filters, and HOUSE, and particular emphasis is placed on the original $\delta$-HOUSE.
 The novel $w$-HOUSE method is introduced by leveraging the square-root formulation in Section~\ref{sec:srhouse}.
 Section~\ref{sec:simulations} presents numerical examples, including a projectile example inherited from prior work, as well as two OD scenarios featuring synthetic and real-world measurements.
 Results and analyses of the OD outcomes are provided in Section~\ref{sec:results}, with concluding remarks to follow in Section~\ref{sec:conclusion}.